-Post Carbon Institute provides individuals and communities with the resources needed to understand and respond to the interrelated ecological, economic, energy, and equity crises of the 21st century’s interacting environmental and social challenges.
-We help build resilience to withstand these crises, and support social and cultural change to make society more ready to take decisive and appropriate action.
+Post Carbon Institute provides individuals and communities with the resources needed to understand and respond to the polycrisis of the 21st century’s interacting environmental and social challenges.
+We help build resilience to withstand the polycrisis, and support efforts to make society more ready to take decisive and appropriate action.
 Specifically, we:

 - Promote community resilience as the best way to build thriving, relocalized neighborhoods, towns, and cities capable of withstanding coming disruptions.